Problem:

 The first two solutions do more work than is necessary, as they sort all of the array elements, including the top 11 elements.
 This was not required by the problem statement.
 The whole array was not required to be sorted.
 The top 11 elements were also not required to be sorted.

-The last solution does not sort the array and does not provide the top 11 elements in sorted order.
+The last solution does not sort the entire array and also does not provide the top 11 elements in sorted order.
 If the top 11 array elements need to be in sorted order, it’s much quicker to sort these 11 elements than to sort the entire billion-element array.
-The last solution is many times faster and is presented in this blog.
+The last solution is many times faster, is in-place, and is presented in this blog.

 Example Implementation

-K-top Radix Selection algorithm implementation is available in C# in the HPCsharp repository: https://github.com/DragonSpit/HPCsharp/blob/master/HPCsharp/SelectionKtopRadix.cs
+Top-K Radix Selection algorithm implementation is available in C# in the HPCsharp repository: https://github.com/DragonSpit/HPCsharp/blob/master/HPCsharp/SelectionTopKRadix.cs

 C++ implementation is under development and will be part of the https://github.com/DragonSpit/ParallelAlgorithms repo.